 The Welcoming Prayer is a method of consenting to God’s presence and action in our physical and emotional reactions to events and situations in daily life.
 The purpose of the Welcoming Prayer is to deepen our relationship with God through consenting in the ordinary activities of our day.
 The Welcoming Prayer helps to dismantle the emotional programs of the false-self system and to heal the wounds of a lifetime by addressing them where they are stored — in the body.
 It contributes to the process of transformation in Christ initiated in Centering Prayer.
 Practicing the Welcoming Prayer offers the opportunity to make choices free of the false-self system — responding instead of reacting to the present moment.
 Read more about the Welcoming Prayer here.

 The Welcoming Prayer can be learned in several ways.
 One way is by attending a local Welcoming Prayer day or weekend retreat/workshop.
 There are also Welcoming Prayer immersion retreats.
 You can search our online calendar to see if there is a workshop or retreat near you.

 You can also learn the method through an online course.
 Contemplative Outreach and Spirituality and Practice have developed an online, on-demand course that you can take anywhere, anytime you have internet access.
 You can find more information here.

-A: iPads and iPhones don’t have an accessible file structure like a computer or laptop and require an app to handle the downloads.
-For viewing pdfs you can use a free reader like GoodReader.* For audio files you can use the MyMedia -Download Manager* to download and organize audio files.
+A: SmartPhones iPads or tablets don’t have an accessible file structure like a computer or laptop and require an app to handle the downloads.
+For viewing pdfs you can use the free reader app from Adobe.
+For audio files you visit the app store for your phone and select an MP3 downloader.
 When downloading audio files you will have to visit the Contemplative Outreach site within the download manager and press the link.